 HAPPY HOURS, DINNER, NIGHTLIFE AND BEYOND

 LoDo comes alive when the sun goes down.
 Grab cheap drinks and appetizers during the hard-to-beat happy hours at McCormick & Schmick's (1659 Wazee St.), and Wazee Supper Club (1600 15th St.).
-Then explore the neighborhood's happening cuisine scene, ranging from steakhouses like Morton's (1710 Wynkoop St.) to Rio Grande's spicy Mexican dishes and award-winning margaritas (1525 Blake St.).
-Larimer Square is ground zero for some of the city's most acclaimed restaurants, including Rioja (1431 Larimer St.), Tag and Euclid Hall (1317 14th St.).
+Then explore the neighborhood's happening cuisine scene, ranging from steakhouses like STK Denver (1550 Market St.) to Rio Grande's spicy Mexican dishes and award-winning margaritas (1525 Blake St.).
+Larimer Square is ground zero for some of the city's most acclaimed restaurants, including Rioja (1431 Larimer St.) and Tag.

 Once you've filled up on food, take in LoDo's glamorous nightlife.
 An opulent champagne and crudo bar in Larimer Square, Corridor 44 (1433 Larimer St.) is intimate and unabashedly sensual, juxtaposing white leather banquettes and crystal chandeliers with striped walls, oversized chairs and Zebra-print carpeting.